 1. Topical hydrocortizone using the strongest over the counter strength, twice per day, or as needed, using the lowest prescription strength only when needed.
 (I don't even want to think now of the strength of the cream that we first put on my vulnerable son's body.)
 I found the ointment preferable to the cream as it was easier to cover a small area with the ointment.
 But it does help the medicine to penetrate the skin more readily so consult with your doctor as to which is better for you.

-2. Warm baths daily for only 3-5 minutes (any longer and she said that the skin would become susceptible to even more eczema), followed by a layer of the steroid cream and a moisturizing lotion.
+2. Warm baths daily using a really gentle cleanser for only 3-5 minutes (any longer and she said that the skin would become susceptible to even more eczema), followed by a layer of the steroid cream and a moisturizing lotion.
 She recommended Cetaphil.
-These days, I would use a more natural cream, but this worked great for us.
+These days, I would use a more clean cream (with no parabens) like a pure organic cream or this really soothing Beautycounter Body Lotion or Balm for All, which many have said works great for skin issues.
+Another great idea is to put some body oil under the cream for a moisturizing boost.

 3. For times when intense relief is needed, a warm damp cloth wrap, followed by more hydrocortisone cream.